LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

   --config-name simple_gpu_config
 ```

-Archived jobs will be moved to the `SbatchMan/archive` directory, and will not appear in the job list, unless you specify the `archived` option in the `list_jobs` function.
+Archived jobs will be moved to the `SbatchMan/archive` directory, and will not appear in the job list, unless you specify the `archived` option in the `jobs_list` function.

 You can check out all the available options by running: